AustinCodingAcademy/PHPIntermediate/syllabus/06 MySQL Fundamentals.md

 ### Terminology
 A database is a collection of tables.
 A table is a collection of fields that can hold certain kinds of data.
 Think of a table as an excel spreadsheet.
-Each column has a heading, and each row are values for each of those headings.
+Each column has a heading, and each row contains values for each of those headings.
 A table in MySQL has different data types.
-Setting the data type and data length on fields will ensure the type data the field can contain.
+Setting the data type and data length on fields dictates the type data the field can contain.

+#### Create a new table
 Here is an example of using ```CREATE TABLE``` to create a new table, if one with the same name doesn't already exist.
 ```sql
 CREATE TABLE IF NOT EXISTS `product` (